rtbrick/bngblaster/docsrc/sources/configuration/igmp.rst

 If ``send-multicast-traffic`` is true, the BNG Blaster generates multicast traffic on the network interface based on the specified group and source attributes mentioned before.
 This traffic includes some special signatures for faster processing and more detailed analysis.
+This traffic starts automatically, which can be suppressed by setting ``multicast-traffic-autostart`` to false.
+The length, TOS and packets per seconds (PPS) can be controlled with the corresponding options.

 If group is set to 293.0.0.1 with group-iter of 0.0.0.2, source 1.1.1.1 and group-count 3 the result are the following three groups (S.G)